adammmmm/hitless-key-rollover/README.md

 LOGGING should be **True** or **False**, if it's True keychain.log will have the clear-text values of every CKN/CAK value.

-And of course HOSTS should be all your routers ip-addresses.
+HOSTS should be all your routers, one per line.

 Add keychain.py to crontab and make it execute once every hour or so, here's an example.